athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Adventure Paths/Strength of Thousands/Soul Swarm.md

     desc: "DC 30, attack +22\n__Constant__  __(4th)__ _[[Spells/Air Walk|Air Walk]]_"

   - name: "Cosmic Explosion"
-    desc: "`pf2:2`  The soul swarm unleashes a blast of burning sunlight or moonlight, dealing 4d8 + 6 fire damage to creatures in a 10-foot burst within 20 feet (DC 30 Reflex check save).
-When the soul swarm is reduced to 8 or fewer squares, this decreases to a 5-foot burst."
+    desc: "`pf2:2`  The soul swarm unleashes a blast of burning sunlight or moonlight, dealing 4d8+6 fire damage to creatures in a @Template[burst|distance:10] within 20 feet (DC 30 Reflex check save).
+When the soul swarm is reduced to 8 or fewer squares, this decreases to a @Template[burst|distance:5]."

   - name: "Soul Grasp"
     desc: "`pf2:1`  `pf2:1` to `pf2:3` actions\n\n**Frequency** once per round\n* * *\n\n**Effect** The soul swarm reaches out and tries to tear at the spiritual energy of enemies within 5 feet (DC 32 Reflex check save).
 The soul swarm can choose to deal slashing damage as it cuts away at a creature, fire damage as it burns other souls away, or void damage as it attempts to unmake a soul.
 The damage depends on the number of actions.\n* * *\n\n`pf2:1` 2d6+1 damage: slashing, fire, negative\n\n`pf2:2` 4d6+11 damage: slashing, fire, negative\n\n`pf2:3` 6d6+11 damage: slashing, fire, negative"